 LTO Storage Solutions tape drives, autoloaders and libraries

-We have been supplier of LTO storage products since the original LTO-1 tape drive emerged in 2000.
+We have been a supplier of LTO storage products since the original LTO-1 tape drive emerged in 2000.
 Today LTO storage is the number one tape technology sold globally.
-We can supply all LTO tape based products and media with solutions from all the leading tape vendors including.
+We provide all LTO storage products and media with solutions from all the leading tape vendors including.